Epoetin alfa: Medical uses

-Erythropoietin is available as a therapeutic agent produced by recombinant DNA technology in mammalian cell culture.
-It is used in treating anemia resulting from chronic kidney disease and myelodysplasia, from the treatment of cancer (chemotherapy and radiation).
+Epoetin alfa is indicated for the treatment of anemia due to chronic kidney disease; zidovudine in people with human immunodeficiency virus; HIV infection; the effects of concomitant myelosuppressive chemotherapy; reduction of allogeneic red blood cell transfusions.

 Anemia caused by kidney disease

 For people who require dialysis or have chronic kidney disease, iron should be given with erythropoietin, depending on some laboratory parameters such as ferritin and transferrin saturation.
-Dialysis patients in the U.S. are most often given Epogen; other brands of epoetin may be used in other countries.

-Erythropoietin is also used to treat anemia in people with chronic kidney disease who are not on dialysis (those in Stage 3 or 4 disease and those living with a kidney transplant).
-There are two types of erythropoietin for people with anemia due to chronic kidney disease (not on dialysis).
+Erythropoietin is also used to treat anemia in people, and cats and dogs, with chronic kidney disease who are not on dialysis (those in Stage 3 or 4 disease and those living with a kidney transplant).
+There are two types of erythropoietin for people, and cats and dogs, with anemia due to chronic kidney disease (not on dialysis).

-Anemia caused by cancer

-In March 2008, a panel of advisers for the U.S. Food and Drug Administration (FDA) supported keeping erythropoiesis-stimulating agents (ESAs) produced by Amgen and Johnson & Johnson on the market for use in cancer patients.
-The FDA has focused its concern on study results from some clinical trials showing an increased risk of death and tumor growth in chemotherapy patients taking the anti-anemia drugs.

 Anemia in critically ill people

 Erythropoietin is used to treat people with anemia resulting from critical illness.

 In a randomized controlled trial, erythropoietin was shown to not change the number of blood transfusions required by critically ill patients.
 A surprising finding in this study was a small mortality reduction in patients receiving erythropoietin.
 This result was statistically significant after 29 days but not at 140 days.
 The mortality difference was most marked in patients admitted to the ICU for trauma.
 The authors provide several hypotheses for potential etiologies of this reduced mortality, but, given the known increase in thrombosis and increased benefit in trauma patients as well as marginal nonsignificant benefit (adjusted hazard ratio of 0.9) in surgery patients, it could be speculated that some of the benefit might be secondary to the procoagulant effect of erythropoietin.
 Regardless, this study suggests further research may be necessary to see which critical care patients, if any, might benefit from administration of erythropoietin.
-Any benefit of erythropoietin use must be weighed against the increased likelihood of thrombosis, which has been demonstrated in numerous trials.